Uganda confirms at least 1 case of Ebola hemorrhagic fever

 KAMPALA, Uganda (AP) — Ugandan health authorities on Tuesday reported that a man who died a day earlier had tested positive for the virus that causes Ebola.

-They said in a statement that it’s still unknown how the man became infected with Ebola.
-He lived in the central Ugandan town of Mubende, about 150 kilometers (93 miles) west of the capital, Kampala.
+They said it’s still unknown how the 24-year-old man became infected with the Sudan strain of Ebola, for which there is no approved vaccine.
+He lived in the central Ugandan district of Mubende, 150 kilometers (93 miles) west of the capital, Kampala.

-Six other people in the same area died earlier in September after suffering “a strange illness,” said the statement.
+“We are right now gathering more information on the possible source of infection,” said the ministry of health, which referred to a potential new outbreak because six other people in the same area — including three children — died earlier in September after suffering what local officials had called a strange illness.

+The World Health Organization in a separate statement reported eight suspected Ebola patients who are getting care in this East African country of 45 million people.

 Ebola, which is spread by contact with bodily fluids of an infected person or contaminated materials, manifests as a deadly hemorrhagic fever.
 Symptoms include fever, vomiting, diarrhea, muscle pain and at times internal and external bleeding.